 Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 The port city of Pompeii had attracted rich and sophisticated Romans since the 8th century BC.
-Turns out, thousands of years later, this tradition remains intact.
+Thousands of years later, this tradition remains intact.

 Pompeii facts

-What makes a Pompeii doubly alluring is the number of mysterious or quirky facts hidden both in Pompeii’s history and its ruins.
+What makes Pompeii doubly alluring is the number of mysterious or quirky facts hidden in its history and its ruins.

-Knowing a bit about Pompeii beforehand will help you admire it’s beauty a shade deeper.
+Knowing about the attraction beforehand will help you admire its beauty a shade deeper.

-Here are some interesting Pompeii facts that are bound to tickle the traveling bug in you.
+Here are some interesting facts that are bound to tickle the travel bug in you.

 1. Pompeii was once a thriving city

 Pompeii was once a thriving city with 20,000 residents.
-But a tragedy struck in the month of August, 79 AD.
+But a tragedy struck in August 79 AD.

-Mount Vesuvius, which was located 10 Kms (6.2 Miles) from Pompeii erupted burying the city in volcanic ash up to 16 feet deep.
+Mount Vesuvius, located 10 Km (6.2 Miles) from Pompeii, erupted, burying the city in volcanic ash up to 16 feet deep.

 But an unfortunate number of 2000 died.